marina601/discover-malta/TESTING.md

 5. As a frequent user, I want to be able to contact the site owners if I have an enquire.

         - Any user may click on the contact link located in the footer of the site.
-        - It will take them to the *contact.html*, if the user is logged in they will have their information pre-filled for a quicker form submittion
+        - It will take them to the *contact.html*, if the user is logged in they will have their information pre-filled for a quicker form submission
-        - Otherwise the user will be asked to fill in the form and choose a subject from the dropdown menu
+        - Otherwise, the user will be asked to fill in the form and choose a subject from the dropdown menu
-        - The user is redirected to the *home page* and a message will appear on the screen letting them know they should have recieved a confirmation email
+        - The user is redirected to the *home page* and a message will appear on the screen letting them know they should have received a confirmation email
-        - A user will recieve automated email letting them know the site owners have recieved their enquire and will be in touch shortly.
+        - A user will receive an automated email letting them know the site owners have received their enquire and will be in touch shortly.
-        - An email will be generated to the admin user, with a client enquire and client details.
+        - An email will be generated to the admin user, with client enquiries and client details.

 6. As a frequent user, I want to the explore latest deals